-According to the US Centers for Disease Control and Prevention (CDC), a record 2.5 million-plus cases of chlamydia, gonorrhea and syphilis were reported in the United States in 2021.
-According to the annual Sexually Transmitted Disease Surveillance Report released in 2021, most of these new diagnoses (1.6 million) were cases of chlamydia.
+According to the US Centers for Disease Control and Prevention (CDC), yet again, more than 2.5 million cases of chlamydia, gonorrhea and syphilis were reported in the United States in 2022.
+According to the annual Sexually Transmitted Disease Surveillance Report released in 2022, most of these new diagnoses (1.6 million) were cases of chlamydia.

 All three of these STDs can be cured with antibiotics.
 But if left undiagnosed and untreated, they can have serious health consequences, including infertility, life-threatening ectopic pregnancy, stillbirth in infants, and increased risk for HIV transmission.